blabla1337/skf-flask/markdown/knowledge_base/8-knowledge_base--XML_injection--.md

 **Solution:**

 In addition to the existing input validation, define a positive approach which escapes/encodes characters that can be interpreted as xml.
-At a minimum this includes the following: < > " \' &
+At a minimum this includes the following: &lt; &gt; &#34; &#39; &amp;